 Performer.
 Educator.
 Creative.
 The order of priority certainly changes, but these are the three professional pillars on which Mark’s career has been built.
-Whether he’s singing backing vocals to two thousand people at London’s Scoop, covering a year eight PSHE lesson to twenty-nine as a supply teacher, or crafting a new workshop or poem alone, I am usually leaning on at least two of these skill base.
+Whether he’s singing backing vocals to two thousand people at London’s Scoop, covering a year eight PSHE lesson to twenty-nine as a supply teacher, or crafting a new workshop or poem alone, he is usually leaning on at least two of these skills.
 Mark has been a youth worker, a professional actor, a drama teacher and spoken word performer, using it to facilitate workshops on culture, identity and poetics since before he published his first collection ‘Mixed Messages’ in 2009.
-Mark as toured internationally, as far afield as Johannesburg, and has appeared in London venues from the Hackney Empire to the Paralympics.
+Mark has toured internationally, as far afield as Johannesburg, and has appeared in London venues from the Hackney Empire to the Paralympics.

 Lou Yates (Actor, Landscape Designer, Singer)

 Lou Yates studied Landscape Architecture at University before becoming a professional actress, like you do.
 Offered an Equity card to play a lead in a new musical, she has spent the last 25 years getting a pain in the neck and so tries not to look back.
 Having worked in theatre and television all over the UK , the USA and Europe, she now concentrates on designing gardens in and around SE19.
 As an accomplished jazz singer she can’t resist a good acoustic.
 She still has a theatrical agent...
 Allegedly.